karo-ovie/Azure-soc/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I set up a mini honeynet in Azure, simulating a vulnerable environment to monitor and analyze potential threats.
+Logs from various sources were ingested into a Log Analytics workspace, which was then integrated with Microsoft Sentinel to generate attack maps, trigger alerts, and create incidents.

-- SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+To assess the impact of security controls, I:

+✅ Collected baseline security metrics from the insecure environment over a 24-hour period.

+✅ Applied security hardening measures to improve the system’s defense.

+✅ Measured the post-hardening metrics for another 24 hours to compare results.

+Key Security Metrics Monitored:

+📌 SecurityEvent – Windows event logs

+📌 Syslog – Linux event logs

+📌 SecurityAlert – Alerts triggered in Log Analytics

+📌 SecurityIncident – Incidents detected by Microsoft Sentinel

+📌 AzureNetworkAnalytics_CL – Malicious network traffic detected

+This project demonstrates how proactive security measures can significantly reduce attack exposure and enhance threat visibility in a cloud environment.

 ## Architecture Before Hardening / Security Controls
 <img width="890" alt="image" src="https://github.com/user-attachments/assets/ded03a25-5b68-40d1-bb2f-6813754f3a09" />